seanirby/asteroid/README.md

 #Asteroids

-I wanted to familiarize with Javascript and game programming so I decided to write this Asteroids clone without using any external libraries.
+I wanted to familiarize with Javascript and game programming so I decided to write this Asteroids clone.
+For educational purposes, I decided not to use any external libraries.

+You can play the game [here](http://seanirby.github.io/asteroids/index.html).

 ![Asteroids Screenshot](/images/asteroids_screenshot.png)